Home

 Another disadvantage to this type of fence placement is that it is more costly since more fencing is being installed.
 If you have woods around your property, you might consider using black vinyl chain link fencing where it is not that visible.
 It is about one third the cost of the black aluminum fencing, which resembles wrought iron.

-Swimming Pool Fence Around the Pool
+Fencing Around the Pool

 This type of swimming pool fencing segregates the pool from the rest of your backyard.
 It encloses the pool and the swimming pool landscape.